This is about undiscovered countries with great design.

 Interior Design in Underdog Countries

-With this book, I am starting a small publishing house that wants to do things differently.
-If all goes well, the goal is to cover more countries.
+With this book, I am starting a small creative powerhouse that wants to do things differently.
+If you want to work or collaborate with me, contact me!
 Do you want to know how everything started?
 Read about it here.

 Who I am

-My name is Lena Späth (31).
+My name is Lena Späth.
 I was born in Munich, Germany, and enrolled in Middle Eastern Studies.
 I lived in Spain, Turkey and Iran and travelled a lot within the Middle East.
 You will find a tile from Iran, a carpet from Egypt and a lantern from Syria in my house.

 With Behind Closed Curtains: Interior Design in Iran I want to challenge the narrative on Iran most media companies follow.
 This book is my way to bring the country and its people into the homes and the hands of more people.